DesiPilla/stock-market-model/README.md

 There are many economic metrics used to measure the value of a security.
 There are *momentum* indicators, which measure if the price of a share is rising, falling, how quickly, and for how long.
 There are *value* metrics, which compare the *actual* price of a security with a mathematical calculation of what the price *should* be.
 This calculation varies for every analyst, though some common metrics take into account a companiy's revenue, profit, cash flow, liabilities, etc.

+## Goal

+---

+The goal of this project is to create an algorithm that increases the profit realized by investors.